nakamura-to/redux-immutable-to-js/README.md

 ## Motivation

-Redux Immutable to JS allows you to convert immutable objects to JS objects automatically when Redux state is required.
+Redux Immutable to JS allows you to convert immutable objects to JS objects automatically when Redux state is required outside reducers.

 This library is inspired by [Immutable Data Structures and JavaScript](http://jlongster.com/Using-Immutable-Data-Structures-in-JavaScript).